FLoRIST: Singular Value Thresholding for Efficient and Accurate Federated Fine-Tuning of Large Language Models: Conclusion

 \section{Conclusion}

 \texttt{FLoRIST} is a novel approach for federated fine-tuning of LLMs that identifies and leverages the low intrinsic dimensionality of aggregated local LoRA adapters to reduce redundancy and optimize the trade-off between model performance and communication efficiency.
 By applying fast, independent SVD on aggregated local adapters and operating in a compact intermediate space at the server, \texttt{FLoRIST} avoids full-weight updates and identifies the most informative components (corresponding to optimal rank) via singular value thresholding.
-It offers two variants, \texttt{FLoRIST-O} for maximum performance and \texttt{FLoRIST-E} for enhanced efficiency, making it a strong alternative to existing methods.
-We present the first comprehensive evaluation of the recent LoRA-based federated fine-tuning methods across both homogeneous and heterogeneous settings, showing \texttt{FLoRIST} achieves the best balance of performance and efficiency.
-Future work includes automating threshold selection based on layer-wise intrinsic ranks, potentially assigning higher ranks to query projections in intermediate layers than to value projections in initial and final layers.
+We present the first comprehensive evaluation of LoRA-based federated fine-tuning methods across both homogeneous and heterogeneous settings, showing \texttt{FLoRIST} achieves the best balance of performance and efficiency.
+While a fixed threshold of $\tau{=}0.9$ proves to be a robust practical default (Section~\ref{sec:experiments}), automating threshold selection remains a promising direction.
+Candidate strategies include: (i)~\emph{singular value decay analysis}, using lightweight knee-point detection on the spectrum to identify the natural rank cutoff per layer; (ii)~\emph{cross-validation on held-out clients}, selecting $\tau$ that maximizes generalization across unseen client distributions; and (iii)~\emph{bilevel optimization}, jointly optimizing $\tau$ and model parameters within the federated training loop.
+Beyond threshold automation, leveraging the layer-wise rank analysis of the query and value projections offers a further avenue for improving the accuracy--efficiency trade-off.